qiita-spots/qiita/qiita_pet/support_files/doc/source/processingdata/processing-recommendations.rst

 ------------------

-Qiita currently has one active shotgun metagenomics data analysis pipeline: a per sample bowtie2 alignment step with Woltka classification using either the WoLr1 or Rep200 databases.
+Qiita currently has one active shotgun metagenomics data analysis pipeline: a per sample bowtie2 alignment step with Woltka classification using either the WoLr1, WoLr2 (default) or RS210 databases.
 Below you will find more information about each of these options.

 .. note::